 Thursday, 26th February 2004

-The white courier van with blacked-out windows had the appearance of being armoured, but was a sheep in wolf’s clothing.
+The white courier van with blacked-out windows appeared to be armoured but was a sheep in wolf’s clothing.
 In the cab, protected by no more than toughened glass and the engine compartment sat the two-man crew, Barry Mane and Ned Atherton.
-This was a route they had travelled together many times over two years.
+The route was used by the men regularly and had been travelled many times over two years.

 To Barry and Ned, the passengers were merely human cargo.
 One day it might be two or three prisoners on the way to begin their sentences, and on another day it could be a single prisoner being taken to court from a police station holding cell.
 It was routine.

-After exiting the world-famous prison, the van turned onto Cumbernauld Road and headed through the district of Riddrie towards the city centre.
-Even in heavy traffic the journey would normally take around 20 minutes.
+After exiting the world-famous prison, the van turned left onto Cumbernauld Road and headed through the district of Riddrie towards the city centre.
+The journey would normally take around twenty minutes.

 A regular competition was going on in the confines of the cab.
-Barry whistled as he drove, whilst Ned tried to name the song and the singer.
+Barry whistled as he drove while Ned tried to name the song and the singer.
 They had some good laughs, no matter who was in the rear section.

 In the passenger section, Cameron gazed through the dark-tinted window.
-Skies were grey with heavy dark cloud, but there were plenty of people around.
-Most were wrapped in heavy coats, scarves and gloves.
-Delighted children were being pulled along on small sleds by their parents or friends.
+Skies were grey with cloud, but there were plenty of people around.
+Most pedestrians wore heavy coats, scarves and gloves.
+Delighted children were being pulled along on small sledges by their parents or friends.
 Millions of tiny white flakes floated on the breeze.

 Five minutes after setting off, the courier van approached a set of traffic lights near Alexandra Park.
 A large truck pulled out from the kerbside without any indication.

 “For fuck’s sake!”
-Barry shouted, as he slammed the brake pedal and pressed the horn.
+Barry slammed the brake pedal and pressed the horn.
 Both he and Ned forgot the tune they’d been discussing as they felt the van slide out of control towards the back of the heavy truck.
 Pedestrians and other road users turned at the sound of the prolonged noise from the courier van’s horn.
-Folk turned at the noise.

-Martin Cameron grinned.
-He had been thrown forward, but he didn’t have to see what had happened.
+Martin Cameron fell forward, but he didn’t have to see what had happened.
 He took a long deep breath, lifted his feet up onto the bench, turned sideways and braced himself.
 Cameron was grateful for the absence of ankle chains as used in the American system.
-It would have meant his ankles being tethered to the floor between his seat and the one in front.
+It would have meant his ankles tethered to the floor between his seat and the one in front.
 He glanced back at his escort, grinning.

 “Stop!
 Stop!”
-Barry screamed, and pressed the horn again.
+Barry screamed and pressed the horn again.
 Due to the design of the van, the windows were sealed closed.
-The two men in the cab exchanged a glance, both with furrowed brow.
-There was a loud metallic crunch as the 18-ton truck continued reversing against the front of the prison van.
+The two men in the cab exchanged a glance, both with a furrowed brow.
+There was a loud metallic crunch as the eighteen-ton truck continued reversing against the front of the prison van.